|

 ||

-Kinematically-Defined Part : |
+kinematically-defined Part |

-A Part in a kinematic-chain with a Mobility of Zero.
-It has a Green Part-Outline |
+A Part in a kinematic-chain with a Mobility = zero. |

 ||

-Kinematically-Defined Chain : |
+kinematically-defined Chain |

-A kinematic-chain with only kinematically-defined Parts.
-All of the Part-Outlines are Green.
-Each kinematically-defined chain has mobility of zero |
+A kinematic-chain with kinematically-defined Parts.
+A kinematically-defined chain has a Mobility = zero |

 ||